 Invoice financing, also known as invoice factoring or accounts receivable financing, helps businesses improve cash flow from purchasing their outstanding invoices.
 The factor advances up to 95% of the outstanding amount to its client, usually within 24 hours, and waits for the customer to pay at the end of the invoice payment terms.

-The factor will then give the remaining balance of the invoice, minus the factoring fee, to its client.
-The approval process with factoring companies is much quicker than traditional financing options.
-Once a business is approved, typically in as little as one business day, they can start factoring their invoices immediately.
+The factor then sends the remaining balance of the invoice—minus the factoring fee—directly to the client.
+Factoring companies approve businesses much faster than traditional lenders.
+Once approved, often in just one business day, a business can begin factoring invoices right away.

 Bank Loans